schuam/.dotfiles/.config/alacritty/README.md

 First of all I put all the color schemes I want to be able to switch between into Alacritty's config file (alacritty.yml).
-All color schemes have to be within the **schemes** section of the config file and look something like this:
+All color schemes have to be within the **schemes** section of the config file and look something like this (by the way, in case you're wondering, the example below is not my version of the solarized color scheme):

 ```yaml
 schemes: